tmcclintock/ImagesFromPDF/README.md

 ```
 ### Docker Run

 Example Usage.
+Upon completion,
+* Move the pdf into the input directory
-Upon completion, the container will be removed.
+* Upon completion, the container will be removed, and the output will be in a directory in the pwd

+See Usage for descriptions of each flag option.

 ```
 docker run --rm \
     -v $(pwd):/output \
     extract_images_from_pdf:latest \
-    /path/to/MyFile.pdf --verbose --min-width 200
+    ./input/MyFile.pdf --verbose --min-width 200
 ```

 ## Usage